 There was little disparity of import tween the two, and they said, in a nutshell, the recoil pad needed to be securely bedded, as did a spot under the barrel at the front of the stock.
 Clint McKee from Fulton Armory was also a wealth of information.

 Using a vertical mill, I removed wood from under the recoil plate and around it, leaving a very slight shelf around the edge of the screw hole area for locating purposes.
 To fashion a tube for the recoil plate’s screw (so as no bedding contacted it), I cut and unrolled the rolled aluminum handle of one of the acid brushes in the Brownells bedding kit, then re-rolled it around the recoil plate screw, and then cut to size.

 I then inserted this resulting tube into the hole in the stock and the bedding compound was then applied around it.
 (I bet Brownells didn’t see that one coming).
 The recoil plate, thoroughly coated with release agent was then smushed into the bedding compound and seated on that little locater shelf left behind.
 Of course the compound proceeded to ooze about and the stock around the recoil plate then needed some cleanup.

-I then inserted the action in the stock in order to insure that the recoil plate to be properly aligned straight ahead, and tightened the screw.
+I then inserted the action in the stock in order to insure that the recoil plate was properly aligned straight ahead, and tightened the screw.
 Once the compound was sufficiently set, the action, and then the recoil plate were removed to allow the compound to finish hardening.